MathsandDataNYU/web/content/seminar.md

 I will present a simple point of view allowing us to make sense of the weights in a trained neural network.
 I will show how to characterize what has been learned, extract quasi-sufficient summary statistics, and use them to generate new networks performing well without any training.
 I will show that the symmetry group of neural networks are layer-based rotations.
 When taken into account network weights always converge to the same solution.
 I will illustrate these results using standard classification tasks on CIFAR-10 and ImageNet and I will introduce a model that captures all these properties.
 Finally, I will show that most of the stochasticity inherent to neural networks and their training is largely negligible.
 Collaborators: F. Guth, S. Mallat & G. Rochette.

+#### <a name='maxim'></a> Maxim Raginsky: Variational Principles for Mirror Descent and Mirror Langevin Dynamics

+Mirror descent, introduced by Nemirovsky and Yudin in the 1970s, is a primal-dual convex optimization method that can be tailored to the geometry of the optimization problem at hand through the choice of a strongly convex distance-generating potential function.
+It arises as a basic primitive in a variety of applications, including large-scale optimization, machine learning, and control.
+In this talk, based on joint work with Belinda Tzen, Anant Raj, and Francis Bach, I will discuss a variational formulation of mirror descent and of its stochastic variant, mirror Langevin dynamics.
+The main idea, inspired by classic work of Brezis and Ekeland, is to show that mirror descent emerges as a closed-loop solution for a certain optimal control problem, and the Bellman value function is given by the dual-space Bregman divergence between the initial condition and the global minimizer of the objective function.
+This formulation has several interesting corollaries and implications, including a form of implicit regularization, which I will discuss.